-Up to the present day, clinical teaching is by far not the most important means of transmitting psychiatric knowledge.
-In different stages of professional training knowledge is mainly conveyed and shaped through textbooks.
-Students and teachers read and reread books in order to gain or dispute insights within a vast and complex medical field.
-This project investigates the culture of the psychiatric textbook as a crucial aspect in the formation of the discipline.
-It reconstructs the writing, reading and teaching practices by focussing on the rhetoric of the book, its strategies of visualization, narrations and typographic codes.
-Particular emphasis is on the late 19th and early 20th century, when psychiatry entered into its phase of professionalization.
+To the present day, clinical teaching has not been the most important means of transmitting psychiatric knowledge.
+In different stages of professional training, knowledge is mainly conveyed and shaped through textbooks—students and teachers read and reread books in order to gain or dispute insights within a vast and complex medical field.
+This project investigated the culture of the psychiatric textbook as a crucial aspect in the formation of the discipline.
+It reconstructed the writing, reading, and teaching practices by focusing on the rhetoric of the book, its strategies of visualization, narrations, and typographic codes.
+Particular emphasis was placed on the late nineteenth and early twentieth century, when psychiatry entered into its phase of professionalization.
 How did textbooks contribute to this process?
-And how – if at all – did they lead to the formation of “a collective thought style”, as Ludwik Fleck suggested?
+And how—if at all—did they lead to the formation of “a collective thought style,” as Ludwik Fleck suggested?